grimme-lab/qc2-teaching/doc/scf.rst

 Introduction to Quantum Chemistry
 =================================

-The main objective of this course is to write a working restricted Hartree-Fock program.
+The main objective of this course is to write a working restricted Hartree--Fock program.

 Restricted Hartree-Fock
 -----------------------

-The first task in this course is to code a working restricted Hartree-Fock program.
+The first task in this course is to code a working restricted Hartree--Fock program.

 Getting Input
 ~~~~~~~~~~~~~

 First, we have to gather which information is important to perform a
-Hartree-Fock calculation.
+Hartree--Fock calculation.
 We need to know about the molecular geometry.
 There are several ways
 to represent the geometry, the most simple is to use Cartesian coordinates
 as a vector of *x*, *y* and *z* coordinates.